Check eligibility for a mortgage on a low income

 Other costs that may come into play are legal or processing fees, property survey fees, maintenance and repair fees.
 And don’t forget to factor in possible interest rate increases over the total time it will take to repay your mortgage.

 The kind of mortgage you are applying for and the terms on which you borrow are also factors.
 The best way to get the amount you need is to be prepared and to ensure that the mortgage you are aiming for is affordable.

 Income is the biggest factor when it comes to mortgages, but many lenders consider different kinds of financial sources when evaluating mortgage applications.
 Aside from having a job, receiving rental income or regular government payments, lenders also look into allowances such as child support payments, pensions and disability benefits, and other money sources that supplement your income.
-You will need to submit proof of these sources with your application form.
+You will need to submit proof of these income sources with your application form.
 Read our comprehensive list on which sources of income including benefits and allowances are accepted.

-In some instances, lenders will approve applications for people who are not earning actively but have a certain amount of money in the bank.
-This is usually when you’re applying for a mortgage from the same bank with which you have your current and savings accounts, but other lenders may accept this as well.
+In some instances, lenders will approve applications from people who are not earning actively but have a certain amount of money in the bank.
+This is usually the case when you’re applying for a mortgage from the same bank with which you have your current and savings accounts, but other lenders may accept this as well.
 The terms and conditions of each provider vary, so it’s best to compare each and pick the one that will work best for you.